louiejtaylor/grabseqs/faq/faq.md

  - **My accession can't be found by grabseqs.**

 Many of the projects in MG-RAST are not publically accessible.
-If you're having trouble with a particular accession number or project, go to the [MG-RAST website](http://www.mg-rast.org/) and make sure you can download it by hand first.
-If this works fine, please [open an issue](https://github.com/louiejtaylor/grabseqs/issues) and we'll check it out!
+If you're having trouble with a particular accession number or project, go to the [MG-RAST website](http://www.mg-rast.org/) and make sure you can download it by hand first. **Please do this first, as a number of samples which were previously available for download are now unavailable.** If this works fine, please [open an issue](https://github.com/louiejtaylor/grabseqs/issues) and we'll check it out!

 [Top](#grabseqs-faq)